MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install.md

      GO
      ```

-   **Results**

-   The script can take a little while to run, the first time the external script runtime is loaded.
+   The first time that the external script runtime is loaded, the script can take a little while to run.
 The results should be something like this:

    | hello |
    |----|
    | 1|

 > [!NOTE]
 > Columns or headings used in the Python script aren't returned automatically.
 To add column names for your output, you must specify the schema for the return data set.
-Do this by using the WITH RESULTS parameter of the stored procedure, naming the columns, and specifying the SQL data type.
+Do this by using the `WITH RESULTS` parameter of the stored procedure, naming the columns, and specifying the SQL data type.
 >
-> For example, you can add the following line to generate an arbitrary column name: `WITH RESULT SETS ((Col1 AS int))`
+> For example, you can add the following line to generate an arbitrary column name: `WITH RESULT SETS ((Col1 AS int))`.

 ::: moniker range=">=sql-server-2017"